tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/03-compute-resources.md

 open, but we'll want to lock down traffic coming into the subnet.
 Specifically, we'll limit incoming traffic to SSH, ICMP, and HTTPS.

-Since the network ACL ID is used quite a bit, we'll use a variable:
+Since the network ACL ID is used quite a bit, we've used a variable - `NACL_ID`.
+If you haven't yet set it, you can do it now with the following command:

 `NACL_ID=$(ibmcloud is network-acls --resource-group-id $RG_ID --output JSON | jq -r .[0].id)`